sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 - This process replaces the wildcard with a space-separated list of the file and directory names in the current directory .
 Further details are in the example file

 #### SUID / SGID Executables

+If the file is owned by root, it gets executed with root privileges, and we may be able to use it to escalate privileges.

 #### Password & keys

 ##### Passwords